Saint Anthony Falls Laboratory: Engineering services

+SAFL’s Applied Research & Engineering team expertise ranges from hydraulics, to aerospace engineering, to welding, to data collection systems.
+The team provides a number of services including research, product testing, and fabrication.

 Main channel

 The main channel is SAFL's largest research channel, measuring 275 feet in length, is a straight, concrete channel that has the capability of a 300 ft³/s flow rate of water from the Mississippi River that can be run as a pond system or a flow-through system.
 The channel is equipped with a wave generator, sediment flux monitoring and recirculation system, and a data acquisition carriage.

 EXperimental EarthScape (nicknamed "Jurassic Tank" or XES)

 This specialized basin is used to study delta and basin morphodynamics on geologic time scales.
 This basin is unique to SAFL because of its design and capabilities: it can incorporate the effects of tectonism on surface processes by simulating subsidence in the basin floor and its data carriage allows data collection over the entire XES basin and assists in "slicing" for more visible cross-sections.
 The XES basin is home to SAFL's most advanced data carriage.